Free-Grained Hierarchical Visual Recognition: Free-Grain Learning Methods

-\textbf{(1) Semantic Guidance: Text-Guided Pseudo Attributes (Text-Attr).} Our semantic guidance approach is motivated by the observation that while class labels differ across hierarchical levels (e.g., \textit{Dog} → \textit{Corgi} → \textit{Pembroke}), many visual attributes—such as tail length or ear shape—remain consistent (Fig.~\ref{fig:method_text}).
+Our semantic guidance approach is motivated by the observation that while class labels differ across hierarchical levels (e.g., \textit{Dog} → \textit{Corgi} → \textit{Pembroke}), many visual attributes, such as ``tail length'' or ``ear shape'', remain consistent (Fig.~\ref{fig:method_text}).
 To capture these shared semantic cues, we use image descriptions as auxiliary supervision.
-Instead of class-name prompts for zero-shot classification, we extract free-form descriptions directly from the image, independent of labels.
+While recent large language models (LLM) (e.g., ChatGPT~\cite{achiam2023gpt4})-based approaches such as FineR~\cite{liu2024democratizing} also use vision-language model (VLM)-generated text, their purpose is different: they feed these cues into an LLM for training-free fine-grained class reasoning, whereas we use text as supervision to train image representations to capture visual attributes shared across hierarchical levels.

 Specifically, given an input image $x$, we use a frozen vision-language model (VLM), Llama-3.2-11B~\citep{dubey2024llama3}, to generate a language description $d_x$, using the prompt: ``\textit{Describe visual details in the image.}" This produces descriptions containing phrases such as ``short legs” or ``pointed ears,” which we encode into a text embedding $z_x^t$ using CLIP’s text encoder~\citep{ref:clip_2021}.
 We cap generation at 100 tokens, while CLIP accepts 77 tokens; longer descriptions are truncated during encoding.
 Although truncation discards some details, our method focuses on shared semantic cues (e.g., “short legs,” “brown markings”) rather than exhaustive captions, making it robust to this limitation.
-In parallel, we obtain the image embedding $z_x^v$ from the image encoder, and align the two embeddings with a contrastive loss:
+In parallel, we obtain the image embedding $z_x^v$ from the image encoder, and align it with the text embedding $z_x^t$ using a contrastive loss:

 where $\text{sim}(\cdot,\cdot)$ is cosine similarity and $\tau$ is a temperature parameter.
 This loss guides the encoder to capture salient, label-independent traits shared across levels.
-Although not explicitly predicting attributes, aligning image features with text induces intermediate representations, which we call \textbf{pseudo-attributes}.
+Although not explicitly predicting attributes, aligning image features with text induces intermediate representations, which we call {pseudo-attributes}.
 This model-agnostic method can be applied to any architecture.

-Finally, for hierarchical supervision, we apply the loss only at levels with available labels.
-Given hierarchical labels $y_1, \dots, y_L$ across $L$ levels, the model computes a loss at each level: